EasyTier/easytier.github.io/en/guide/network/install-as-a-systemd-service.md

-# Installing as a Linux Systemd Service
+# Install the Service as a Linux Systemd Service

-On Linux distributions that support systemd, you can configure the service to start automatically with the system by following these steps:
+On Linux distributions that support systemd, you can configure the service to start with the system by following these steps:

-1. Create a new service file at `/etc/systemd/system/easytier.service` and modify the command line parameters after `ExecStart` as needed.
+1. Create a new service file `/etc/systemd/system/easytier.service` and modify the command line parameters after `ExecStart` as needed.

 ```shell
 [Unit]